 Pressure from teeth poking through under the gums causes a lot of discomfort — which can be relieved by counterpressure (chewing and biting).
 Teething babies will gum whatever they can find, from teething rings and rattles to your soon-to-be sore nipples (if you’re breastfeeding) and fingers.

 How to help your infant’s biting and gnawing: Anything cold works great!
 My best friend mixes water with the pouches of baby food and freezes them to make fruit and veggie popsicles.
 There are teething rings, chew beads and any commercially bought teething toys can help, especially when chilled or frozen.

 A low grade fever is defined and caused by the following:

 - It can be caused by an infant putting their unclean hands in their mouth.

-If the fever reaches above 101 degrees or continues, contact your infant’s pediatrician because it may not be the teething but a more serious illness.
+If the fever reaches above 101 degrees or continues, contact your infant’s pediatrician because it may not be the teething but a more severe illness.

-How to help your infant’s low grade fever: Use an age-appropriate pain medication and please consult your infant’s pediatrician and the medication label for correct dosage.
+How to help your infant’s low-grade fever: Use age-appropriate pain medication and please consult your infant’s pediatrician and the medication label for the correct dosage.

 Cheek rubbing and ear pulling